 Advocacy Training Project

 Let your voice be heard!
 Join our Advocacy Training Project to acquire the skills needed to make a difference at the local, state, and national levels.
 Our experts will teach you how to become an effective champion for the causes you are passionate about.
-This series of workshops only happen once a year so sign up today so you don’t miss out!
+This series of workshops only happen once a year, so check in periodically for upcoming dates!
+The 2016 ATP series ended in September.

 The series of six workshops includes:

-The workshops are open to all and can be taken singly or in a series.
+The workshops take place on Sundays, are open to all, and can be taken singly or in a series.
 Attendees of all six workshops receive a certificate of program completion.
-Click here to learn more and register for workshops.

 Human Trafficking Outreach Project